-This week, Sunday Supper is all about healthy green recipes.
-That's good for me as I have been indulging a little too much this last week at various food events.
+This recipe is all about healthy greens.
+I have been indulging a little too much this last week at various food events.
 A nice green side for St Patrick's Day will do me good.

 I created this slaw because I was looking to put something other than cabbage next to the corned beef or ham that we will be having.
 If I am going to indulge in some corn beef and potatoes, it's nice to have a healthy vegetable too.
 While I do like cabbage, I thought it would be nice to change things up a bit.
 This warm slaw was just the thing I needed.

 I typically make Brussels sprouts once per week.
 They are healthy and can be cooked a variety of ways.
 I will admit that cooking them does not create a fragrant smell in my kitchen.
 But if I am also roasting some garlic or baking some cookies, I can easily disguise the smell.
 Believe me, these Brussels sprouts are really good.
 I like to make a double batch to have some leftover too.